-If you feel the need for protection from cutworms, it is said that you can wrap about a 4-5 inch piece of wax paper, tin foil, or even just a wet coffee filter around the stem of a plant covering the portion below ground and slightly above.
+If you feel the need for protection from cutworms, you can wrap about a 4-5 inch piece of wax paper, tin foil, or even just a wet coffee filter around the stem of a plant covering the portion below ground and slightly above.
 This will protect the stem from cutworm attack.

 I prefer the coffee filter or wax paper because they will just deteriorate with age and become compost.
 But you may do it with foil and remove it later for re-use.

-Well, we are expecting a cloudy 60° day here and I have a lot to do before expected rain later in the afternoon.
-What will you be doing this Monday?
+Well, we are expecting a cloudy and windy 47°F day here and I have a lot to do before expected rains later .
+What will you be doing this weekend?
 Have a nice day and get your hands dirty, OK?